Q. Is it better for me to pay out of pocket for dental care and not worry about dental insurance?

 While an uninsured patient can incur hundreds of thousands of dollars in medical costs relatively quickly, being without dental insurance will not directly result in that sort of financial ruin.
 But untreated oral infections can lead to other systemic health problems that can be life-threatening, and access to affordable dental care is much more than just a cosmetic issue.

-And, while private dental plans generally present a better value than self-insuring, they can leave patients with significant out-of-pocket costs if extensive dental work is needed.
+While private dental plans generally present a better value than self-insuring if a patient does end up needing dental care, they can leave patients with significant out-of-pocket costs if extensive dental work is needed.

 Running the numbers

 But how would the costs of your dental care with dental insurance compare to your expenses without?

 A recent insurance industry study of hypothetical dental scenarios compared the cost of self-insuring (paying the full dental bill yourself, without buying insurance) versus a variety of dental insurance plans and dental discount plans.
 The three scenarios involved minor, moderate, and extensive dental work, and associated costs.
 In every case, the most expensive option was to self-insure.